 Please be aware that your daughter’s bilingualism does not negatively affect her potential dyslexia.
 There is a chance that having Swedish as the minority language could actually help her a bit.
 This depends on which type of dyslexia (if any at all) she has – you can find a description of the different dyslexia types here.
 The therapies to treat the different types of differ, so without this knowledge it is difficult to give detailed advice.

 If she were to be diagnosed with what is called surface dyslexia, then it might be easier for her to learn to read and write Swedish than English.
 This is due to written Swedish being more consistent when it comes to the correspondence between sounds and the orthography of words.
-If you want to read more about this, you can find an explanation about different languages and orthographies on page 19 onward of the this document.
+If you want to read more about this, you can find an explanation about different languages and orthographies on page in this document.
 You can also find more information in this article.

 I hope I have been able to help you to understand the situation a bit better, but as mentioned, your best option is to consult a specialist on dyslexia who can advise you further.
 Please do keep me updated on your progress.